-- Classroom observation by the SENCO and/or senior leaders. - On-going assessment of progress made by intervention groups - Learning walks/ Teaching and Learning Reviews on a termly basis. - Scrutiny of planning - Teacher meetings with the SENCO - Informal feedback from all staff - Pupil voice when setting new PLP targets or reviewing existing targets - Pupil progress tracking using assessment data (whole-school processes) - Monitoring of Personalised Learning Plan (PLP) targets, evaluating the impact of PLPs on pupils' progress - Attendance records and liaison with Attendance Team - Regular meetings about pupils' progress between the SENCO and the Headteacher

-Head teacher's report
+- Classroom observation by the SENCO and/or senior leaders. - On-going assessment of progress made by intervention groups - Learning walks/ Teaching and Learning Reviews on a termly basis. - Scrutiny of planning - Teacher meetings with the SENCO - Informal feedback from all staff - Pupil voice when setting new PLP targets or reviewing existing targets - Pupil progress tracking using assessment data (whole-school processes) - Monitoring of Pupil Passport provision and targets, evaluating the impact of Pupil Passports on pupils' progress - Attendance records and liaison with Attendance Team - Regular meetings about pupils' progress between the SENCO and the Headteacher - Termly monitoring meetings with SEND governor - SEND annual report to governors - Head teacher's report